Bahey-shalash/Kart_Mania/progress.md

 python3 convert.py input.png output.png
 ```

-It swaps the R and B channels, and this way we can use it normally in `data/ds_menu.png` and make the `.grit`.
+The script swaps the red and blue channels, allowing the image to be used normally in `data/ds_menu.png` and converted with GRIT.
+Transparent areas may appear magenta, which is expected and handled correctly by GRIT when generating the `.grit` assets.
 ---

 ## Project Structure